richardan01/Finance-bot/README.md

 ### Prerequisites

 -   A modern web browser (e.g., Chrome, Firefox, Safari).
--   Access to the Google Gemini API.
+-   An API key from your chosen AI provider (Google Gemini, OpenAI, or Anthropic).

 ### Configuration

-The application requires a Google Gemini API key to function.
-This key must be available in the execution environment as an environment variable named `API_KEY`.
+The application requires an API key to function.
+Configuration is managed through an environment file.

-The application is built to automatically use this variable. **Do not** hardcode your API key in the source code.
+1.  **Create an Environment File**: In the root of the project, create a new file named `.env`.
+You can do this by copying the example file:
+    ```bash
+    cp .env.example .env
+    ```

+2.  **Edit the `.env` File**: Open the `.env` file and configure the variables:
+    -   `AI_PROVIDER`: Set this to the AI provider you want to use.
+The default and currently implemented provider is `gemini`.
+    -   **API Keys**: Add your API key for the provider you selected.
+You only need to fill in the key for your chosen `AI_PROVIDER`.

+    Your `.env` file should look something like this:
+    ```env
+    # Select your AI provider.
+Currently, only 'gemini' is supported in the code.
+    AI_PROVIDER=gemini

+    # Add your API keys below.
+Only the key for the selected provider is required.
+    GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"
+    OPENAI_API_KEY="" # Leave blank if not using
+    ANTHROPIC_API_KEY="" # Leave blank if not using
+    ```
+**Note**: The application code has been pre-configured to work with Gemini.
+To use OpenAI or Claude, you would need to implement the corresponding service logic in the `services/` directory.

 ### Installation

-No traditional installation steps like `npm install` are needed if you are running this in a supported online development environment that respects the `importmap` in `index.html`.
+No traditional installation steps like `npm install` are needed if you are running this in a supported online development environment that respects the `importmap` in `index.html` and can inject environment variables from a `.env` file.

-1. Ensure all the project files are in the same directory structure.
-2. Make sure your `API_KEY` environment variable is correctly set up in your hosting or development environment.
+1. Create and configure your `.env` file as described above.
-3. Serve the `index.html` file through a web server.
+2. Serve the `index.html` file through a web server.

 If you wish to run this project in a standard local development setup, you will need to:
 1. Set up a React project using a build tool like [Vite](https://vitejs.dev/) or [Create React App](https://create-react-app.dev/).